tausvels/usefullFunctions/README.md

 17. gcd - Outputs the Greatest Common Divisor of a given list of integers.
 Takes in 2 arguments where 1st Arg--> [list of numbers], 2nd Arg(optional) --> Total number of items in the list.

+18. reorderLogFile - Outputs an array of reordered log file lines from lowest to highest.

 ## CLASS